-Julian Wilson has been one of the most highly regarded talents on the Championship Tour ever since his 2011 arrival and will now take this phenomenal ability to the Tokyo 2020 Summer Olympic Games after provisionally qualifying to represent team Australia.
+Julian Wilson has been one of the most highly regarded talents on the Championship Tour ever since his 2011 arrival and will now take this phenomenal ability to the Tokyo 2020 Summer Olympic Games to represent team Australia, known as the Irukandjis.

 The Australian heartthrob gained fame years before joining the elite competitive ranks.
 He was a high-flying star in Quiksilver’s acclaimed video, 'Young Guns III'.
-The release highlighted his electric blend of aerial maneuvers and razor-sharp moves, earning him global recognition and a number of industry accolades, including Surfer Mag’s Breakthrough Performer award.
+The release highlighted his electric blend of aerial maneuvers and razor-sharp moves, earning him global recognition and several industry accolades, including Surfer Mag’s Breakthrough Performer award.

-With these victories and his wife and baby by his side, Wilson battled his way into a World Title race in 2018, finishing No. 2 on the Jeep leaderboard (his best result ever).
+With these victories and his wife and new baby by his side, Wilson battled his way into a World Title race in 2018, finishing No. 2 on the Jeep Leaderboard recording his best result.
 Wilson’s 2019 season was a disappointment however and he fell down the rankings.
-Eventually it took a good result at Pipeline to secure both a top 10 result on the Jeep Leaderboard and his provisional qualification for the Tokyo 2020 Summer Olympic Games.
+Eventually, it took a good result at Pipeline to secure both a top 10 result on the Jeep Leaderboard and qualification for the Tokyo 2020 Summer Olympic Games.

 |Quiksilver Pro Gold Coast||1st||10,000||None|

 |Corona Bali Protected||13th||1,665||Mikey Wright|

 |Quiksilver Pro France||1st||10,000||None|

 First season2007 Men's CT